Xilinx-CNS/onload/README.md

 primitives.
 Typically the latest drivers from the network adapter vendors will support these primitives.

+The AF_XDP support is currently under development and is not yet at final release quality.

 The following operating system distributions are known to provide an adequate level of AF_XDP support for Onload: